OSHA's "Fatal Four" Hazards Safety Talk

 - 2. Struck by flying objects- this can include being struck by an accidental nail gun discharge, thrown tolls or debris, or the tip flying off a saw blade.

 - 3. Struck by swinging objects- These injuries are caused by swinging objects and usually occur when materials are being moved and something causes the load to sway.
 Can also happen when a worker is inside the swing radius of a heavy piece of machinery.

 - 4. Struck by rolling objects- Injuries caused by rolling objects usually involves a worker being struck by a vehicle or heavy piece of machinery while it is in motion.
 This can also include any object that rolls, moves, or slides on the same level as the worker.

-Caught in/between hazards are caused when a worker is compressed between or gets caught in equipment or objects.
-It can also include a worker getting killed by getting caught, stuck, or crushed from materials, equipment, or a collapsing structure.
+Caught-in/between hazards are when a worker is caught, stuck, or crushed from materials, equipment, or a collapsing structure.

-This is a quick overview and some examples of the fatal four in the construction industry.
+This is a quick overview and some examples of the fatal four hazards in the construction industry.
 Also listed are some basic ways to prevent these injuries.
-It is important that workers understand these types of hazards and know how to prevent them.
-Evaluate your tasks and your work areas every day and before you start a new project for any of these types of hazards.
+It is important that all workers understand these types of hazards and also know how to prevent them.
+Before you start on a new project, evaluate your tasks and your work areas for these types of hazards.
 Let a supervisor know should you see anything that could cause an injury.

 See how this toolbox talk works in the app